camunda/camunda-docs-manual/content/user-guide/model-api/bpmn-model-api/fluent-builder-api.md

 element to add.
 Additionally you can set attributes of the last created element.

-So for example let's set the name of the process and mark it as executable and also give the user task a name.
+For example, let's set the name of the process and mark it as executable and also give the user task a name.

 ```java
 BpmnModelInstance modelInstance = Bpmn.createProcess()